 Douglasville, Georgia 30134

 Mission: The mission of the Juvenile Court of Douglas County is to serve children and families through prevention and early intervention to divert children and families from Court for unruly, delinquent and deprivation issues and to hear cases promptly so that children and families are connected to services when they are adjudicated by the Court for unruly, delinquency, traffic, and deprivation cases to avoid reentry into Juvenile Court.
 The Juvenile Court schedules and hears termination of parental rights cases, motions to transfer to Superior Court and transfer of custody cases for reports or orders of determination in a timely manner.

-Judge Peggy Walker, Juvenile Court Judge
+Judge Michelle Harrison, Juvenile Court Judge

-Judge Michelle Harrison, Associate Juvenile Court Judge
+Judge Talia Nurse, Associate Juvenile Court Judge

-Debbie Spencer, Administrative Assistant
+Debbie McDonald, Administrative Assistant

 Donna Wentz, Clerk of Juvenile Court